tacctile/tacctile_webapp/plugins/README.md

 1. `/plugins/core` - Always loaded first
 2. `/plugins/extensions` - Loaded based on user preferences

-For more information, see the Ghost Hunter Toolbox Plugin Development Guide.
+For more information, see the Tacctile Plugin Development Guide.